How to Set Up A Partnership LLC? (Easy-To-Follow Steps)

 Shaking hands in front of dozen members

-LLCs made up 72.7% of all partnership returns filed in the U.S. in 2023, surpassing all other entity types for more than two decades [3].
+The data backs this up: LLCs made up 72.7% of all partnership returns filed in the U.S. in 2023, surpassing every other entity type for more than two decades [3].

 Related Article: LLC vs Limited Partnership